kingdomlevel/kingdomlevel.github.io/index.markdown

 + this all started w a piece called *Analog Synthesis Approximations of the Dialogue between Structuralism and Post-Structuralism in Architecture Considered in Relation to Foucault's Principles to the Art of Living Counter to All Forms of Fascism* which was performed at Glasgow City Halls in March 2014

 #### Come Outside _(2018-now)_
-heart on sleeve emo band w/ [Chrissy Barnacle][chrissy] and Kevin Frew (Halfrican, North American War).
+heart on sleeve power-pop/emo band w/ [Chrissy Barnacle][chrissy] and Kevin Frew (Halfrican, North American War).

 ![photo by mama frew][kevin]

-+ played first shows early 2019 💀 🤗
++ played some gigs + have some truly good tunes
-+ did some recording on kenmure st that will manifest somehow in the coming weeks / months
++ eagerly anticipating a return to this at some point in the coming months / years

+#### +
++ i've played in lots of other bands + done some one-off musical things. i'm always open to collaborations and contributing to other people's stuff!

 ---

 ## <a name="software"></a>software
 I'm interested in creative applications of software, making software (+ development) accessible, and interesting ways of thinking about web technology.
-+ I teach software skills at *a Glasgow coding bootcamp* since summer 2019.
-I work with Python, Ruby, JavaScript, Vue, Node, React, Java etc.
++ I taught software skills at the coding bootcamp [CodeClan](https://codeclan.com/) from 2019-2021.
+I worked with Python, Ruby, React, Node, Java, Vue etc, and I got **tons** better at being a software dev.
-+ Before this, I worked for 1.5 years experience as a full stack developer with with C#, .NET, TypeScript & Angular.
++ I worked as a full stack developer for [Cezanne HR](https://cezannehr.com/) from 2017-2019.
+I worked with C#, .NET, TypeScript & Angular.
 + [MSc Software Development][uni] masters programme at University of Glasgow.
 I got an **A** average grade.
 Graduated November 2017.

 Selected Projects: